The Field of Pharmacology

 Pharmaceutical companies like Merck and Pfizer conduct research as well but instead of doing it strictly to find new knowledge, it’s to create new drugs that they can sell.
 The same is true for smaller Biotech companies like Biogen.
 Both need scientists with backgrounds in Pharmacology.
 The Federal Government also employs scientists with backgrounds in Pharmacology to determine the safety of new drugs before they can be prescribed to the general public.
 The same is true for food products and chemicals used in those products, so Pharmacologists are literally everywhere.

 If you are interested in learning more about the exciting field of Pharmacology, I suggest that you visit the website of the American Society for Pharmacology and Experimental Therapeutics (ASPET).
-You can then click on the link on Education near the top of the page and once there, click on “What is Pharmacology” on the left side of the page.
-In the last paragraph on that page, there is a link to a brochure entitled “Explore Pharmacology”, that provides a great deal of interesting information.
+You can then click on the Education & Careers link near the top of the page.
+In the right hand column, there is a link titled About Pharmacology, that provides a great deal of interesting information.
 Speaking of ASPET, all scientific disciplines have their own professional societies with annual meetings that rotate cities every year, and where scientists congregate to show their results, and network.
 The two major professional societies for pharmacologists are ASPET, and the International Society for the Study of Xenobiotics (ISSX).